SeverTopan/AdjSim/README.md

 AdjSim is currently in its early stages of development.
 There are five core elements of the simulation framework that are envisioned.

  1. The first is the computation involved in agent interaction through ability casting and timestep iteration.
- 2. The second is a translation module.
-The aim is to be able to write simulation scripts in a simple language (see sampleScript for a rough example) and have AdjSim translate it into the class structures it needs internally.
+ 2. The second is a refined Framework interface for AdjSim to be used in python scripts.
  3. A simple graphical representation of the simulation as it unfolds.
  4. Tools to analyze the simulation results after completion.
  5. The final core functionality is the decision making module for simulation agents.
 Agents will be able to choose which abilities to cast when.
 I am currently considering doing this with a genetic algorithm, testing possible ability combinations at each timestep and performing the one that maximizes the desires of each agent.